-The Ministry of Education has identified the following principles that will continue to guide the K-12 sector throughout the 2022-23 school year:
+The Ministry of Education has identified the following principles to guide the K-12 sector

-- Communicable disease prevention measures will continue to be aligned with public health guidance to support student and staff wellness. - Using an inclusive and trauma-informed lens, with a focus on mental health and wellness. - Focusing supports to address unique student and staff needs, recognizing the pandemic has impacted individuals and communities differently. - Consulting and working with First Nations, Métis, and Inuit peoples to address the unique educational and learning needs of their communities. - Engaging and collaborating with parents/caregivers, staff, unions and community partners to develop local solutions when needed. - As required by WorkSafeBC, all boards of education, independent school authorities & schools must ensure the health of their workers by ensuring that steps are taken to reduce the risk to workers from communicable diseases. - The Provincial Health Officer or local Medical Health Officers may issue temporary provincial, regional or local recommendations or orders of additional prevention measures during times of increased communicable disease risk.
+- Communicable disease prevention measures are aligned with public health guidance to support student and staff wellness. - Using an inclusive and trauma-informed lens, with a focus on mental health and wellness. - Focusing supports to address unique student and staff needs, recognizing the pandemic has impacted individuals and communities differently. - Consulting and working with First Nations, Métis, and Inuit peoples to address the unique educational and learning needs of their communities. - Engaging and collaborating with parents/caregivers, staff, unions and community partners to develop local solutions when needed. - As required by WorkSafeBC, all boards of education, independent school authorities & schools must ensure the health of their workers by ensuring that steps are taken to reduce the risk to workers from communicable diseases. - The Provincial Health Officer or local Medical Health Officers may issue temporary provincial, regional or local recommendations or orders of additional prevention measures during times of increased communicable disease risk.